I was wondering if there was a rough estimate of when / what would

 We are running into issues where the real solution is to have a Z-grid

-1, and I'm trying to determine if implementing a workaround for
+1, and I'm trying to determine if implementing a

 having 2d grids is worthwhile.
 Thanks for any info!